 |Gibson Speed Knobs|

 However, jumbo sized Gibson "Speed" knobs are made of some sort of plastic that, although hard and shiny, is really kind of, well - sticky, and surprisingly grippy.
-Even during a really hot, loud, and intense gig, sweat pouring off you and flying everywhere, maybe even some beer and drool too, barely able to hold onto a pick, you can still reach down and hit that Speed Knob with the side of any finger or, heck - the side of your whole darn hand, and it moves, man - turn it up quick, turn it all the way up, 'cause it's time for a slamming solo.
+Even during a really hot, loud, and intense gig, sweat pouring off you and dripping everywhere, maybe even some beer and drool flying around too, barely able to hold onto a pick, you can still reach down and hit that Speed Knob with the side of any finger or, heck - the side of your whole darn hand, and it moves, man - turn it up quick, turn it all the way up, 'cause it's time for a slamming solo.

 |Gotoh Tele Knob|